apiavare/blog/content/english/article/how-to-set-up-a-tent.md

 ---
-title: How to set up a tent
+title: How to set up a tent?
 slug: how-to-setup-a-tent
 translationKey: how-to-setup-a-tent
 date: 2020-09-01T07:39:31.041Z